automateps/AutomatePS/README.md

 Agent3             True   True server2:9708
 Agent4             True   True server2:9708
 ```
-Objects retrieved from AutoMate Enterprise know which server they belong to - each has a property called **ConnectionAlias** that indicate which connection they were retrieved from.
+Objects retrieved from Automate know which server they belong to - each has a property called **ConnectionAlias** that indicate which connection they were retrieved from.
 Therefore, any actions taken against those objects are routed to the correct server.

 When connecting to a server, the -ConnectionAlias parameter can be used to provide a shorthand alias for the connection.
 For example: